MarinaGhe/setup-react-typescript-rquery-zustand/README.md

   - global store using zustand

  This is just a guide, based on your needs you'll have to adapt and change some things.
- This folder structure is usually suitable for medium-large projects.
+ This folder structure it's usually suitable for medium-large projects.